ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 ![Selection of backups](../../de/tutorial/media/restore/1575301146928-restoreliste.jpg)

-After selection, there is an indication that iobroker is stopped for the restore and then started again.
+After selection, there is a message that iobroker is stopped for the restore and then started again.

 ![Start restore](../../de/tutorial/media/restore/1575301175231-restorestart.jpg)